acl-org/acl-2024/_pages/registration.md

 * Attendance to all recorded sessions on demand for at least one month following the meeting

 ## Discounted Virtual Registration
-Discounted/sliding scale virtual registration is intended to make ACL events accessible to researchers who otherwise would be unable to participate. _The application form or direct link (coming soon)_.
+Discounted/sliding scale virtual registration is intended to make ACL events accessible to researchers who otherwise would be unable to participate.
+[Click here for application form](https://forms.office.com/r/eCUZe17D0v).
 Criteria for selection for financial aid will include your
 * (a) country of residence
 * (b) employment position
 * (c) monthly income range